bazelbuild/bazel-gazelle/README.rst

   # Import repositories from go.mod
   $ gazelle update-repos -from_file=go.mod

+  # Import repositories from go.mod and update macro
+  $ gazelle update-repos -from_file=go.mod -to_macro=repositories.bzl%go_repositories

 :Note: ``update-repos`` is not directly supported by the ``gazelle`` rule.
   You can run it through the ``gazelle`` rule by passing extra arguments after